Peretz Centre for Secular Jewish Culture: Programs

-The Peretz Centre runs a two-year bnei mitzvah program, a coming-of-age ceremony for boys and girls, that focuses on developing a connection to Jewish heritage through learning about Jewish history and culture.
+Since 1990, the Peretz Centre has run a two-year bnei mitzvah program which is a secular coming-of-age ceremony for youth.
+This is done through learning about the importance of volunteering in your wider community, researching Jewish culture and understanding its issues, as well as developing an appreciation for Jewish knowledge and humour.

 The Centre also hosts the Vancouver Jewish Folk Choir, which performs Jewish songs in Yiddish, Hebrew, Ladino, and English.

 In addition, the Peretz Centre has Yiddish classes, Sholem Aleichem Speakers Series (SASS), Exploring Jewish Writers (EJW), and regularly hosts secular humanist versions of Jewish holidays.